james-beans/Wi4l/README.md

 - Python: `pyinstaller --onefile --windowed main.py` or `nuitka --onefile --windows-console-mode=disable --enable-plugin=tk-inter main.py`

 > [!WARNING]
-> To compile the Rust version you will need to do a few extra steps below:
+> To compile the Rust version for Linux you will need to do a few extra steps below:
 1. Install Rust with the curl command `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 2. Install the nightly version of Rust with the command `rustup install nightly`
 3. Set nightly as the default toolchain with `rustup default nightly`